ujjawalece/Verilog-code-for-different-modes-of-DES/README.md

 The code for every mode is given in files of this repository.
 It includes [Process Key](https://github.com/ujjawalece/Verolg-code-for-different-modes-of-DES/blob/main/ProcessKey.v) which is same for every code, verilog module and test benches corresponding to them.

-For Example- if the name of file id ECB_enc.v then it will have code of encryption for ECB mode and corresonding test bench file is given by name test_ecb_enc.
-Similarly, "dec" represents decryption.
+For Example- if the name of file id ECB_enc.v then it will have code of encryption for ECB mode and corresonding test bench file is given by name test_ecb_enc.v.
+Similarly, if 'dec' is used in place of 'enc' in file name are the files corresponding to the decryption process.

 ### Results-